opt-out-tools/opt-out/README.md

 The two important files are **model.py** and **deploy.py**

-- model.py builds the model and saves it to a .h5 file (optional - you have to go into the file and set save_model = True in the train function)
+- model.py builds the model and saves it to a .h5 file (optional - you have to go into the file and set `save_model = True` in the train function)

 - deploy.py predicts the sentiment of a sentence when the /predict API is hit.
 It runs a flask server and loads a model from saved_model_data/models folder.

-If you just want to **play with the model** then in a terminal and run the command: `python model.py` *This will build the model only.
+If you just want to **play with the model**, open a terminal and run the command: `python model.py` *This will build the model only.
 If you want to tweek things, you'll have to manually edit the file.*

 Or **deploy the project locally**:
-1. Check that you are loading in the model you wish within the deploy.py file
+1. Check that you are loading in the model you wish within the deploy.py file.
 2. In a terminal run: `python deploy.py`
-3. And in the browser go to 127.0.0.1:5000/predict?sentence=your sentence to analyse.
+3. And in the browser go to `127.0.0.1:5000/predict?sentence=your sentence to analyse`.
 Be sure to include spaces in the sentences.
 Spaces can be explicity set using the UTF-8 encoded `%20`.
+For example, to test the sentence 'Just Stop It', you could run:
+- `127.0.0.1:5000/predict?sentence=Just Stop It` **or**
+- `127.0.0.1:5000/predict?sentence=Just%20Stop%20It`

 To work on the browser extension run:
 ```